srivastavaaditi2002-hash/cnn-autonomous-vehicle/README.md

-# CNN for Autonomous Vehicles 🚗
+# 🚗 Autonomous Vehicle Vision System

-## 📌 Project Overview
+## 📌 Project Description
-This project uses Convolutional Neural Networks (CNN) to detect and classify road objects such as cars, pedestrians, and traffic signs.

-## 🚀 Features
-- Image classification using CNN
-- Detects cars, pedestrians, and traffic signs
-- Can be extended to real-time detection
+This project is a basic Autonomous Vehicle Vision System using Python and OpenCV.
+It captures live video from camera and can be extended for object detection and self-driving features.

+---

-## 🛠️ Technologies Used
+## ⚙️ Technologies Used
 - Python
-- TensorFlow / Keras
 - OpenCV

-## 🎯 Objective
-To build an AI-based vision system that improves decision-making in autonomous vehicles.

-## 📂 Project Structure
-- dataset/ → images
+- NumPy

-- model/ → trained model
-- main.py → main code file
+---

+## ▶️ How to Run
+1. Install requirements:
+   pip install -r requirements.txt

+2. Run the program:
+   python main.py

+---

+## 📸 Output
+Camera will open and show live video feed.

+---

-## 📊 Future Scope
+## 🚀 Future Scope
-- Real-time object detection
-- Integration with self-driving systems
+- Object Detection (cars, people)
+- Lane Detection
+- Traffic Sign Recognition

+---

 ## 👩‍💻 Author
 Aditi Srivastava